Staff Privacy Notice

 - details of your qualifications, skills, experience and employment history, including start and end dates, with previous employers and with the organisation;

-- information about your remuneration, including entitlement to benefits such as pensions or insurance cover;
+- your remuneration, including entitlement to benefits such as pensions or insurance cover;

 - details of your bank account and national insurance number;

-- information about your nationality and entitlement to work in the UK;
+- your nationality and entitlement to work in the UK;

-- details of periods of leave taken by you, including holiday, sickness absence, family leave and sabbaticals, and the reasons for the leave;
+- your working pattern and attendance/absence at work including annual leave, sickness absence, family leave and sabbaticals, and the reasons for the leave;

 - details of any disciplinary or grievance procedures in which you have been involved, including any warnings issued to you and related correspondence;

-- assessments of your performance, including appraisals, performance reviews and ratings, training you have participated in, performance improvement plans and related correspondence;
+- supervision and 1-2-1 meetings, assessments of your performance, including appraisals, performance reviews and ratings;

 - information about medical or health conditions, including whether or not you have a disability for which the organisation needs to make reasonable adjustments;